without effective public engagement COULD GENOME EDITING in humans BECOME THE NEW PARIAH OF SCIENTIFIC RESEARCH?

 Having said all that, Sophie Duncan from the NCCPE then made a good counter-point that it's easy to get hung up on technical definitions but that we should accept that the public will come with their own questions, voiced in their own language, and that we should be ready to engage with them using those terms.

-Sarah Norcross advocated the use of clear, simple analogies to aid understanding of the science, and pointed out that they shouldn't take longer to explain than the science itself!
+Sarah Norcross advocated the use of clear, simple analogies to aid understanding of the science, and pointed out that they should never take longer to explain than the science itself!

 The day ended with a productive group discussion about what purpose a national conversation around genome editing might have, what we would like to happen as a result, and who we should be engaging with for that purpose.